AlexRiaboshapka/INNOCVAuto/README.md

 - Selenide
 - Allure report
 - Selenoid (Selenium Grid)
-- Google Sheets API for Data Driven Testing
-- Gitgub Actions for execution
+- GitHub Actions for execution
-- Gitgub Pages to store the results
+- GitHub Pages to store the results
 Project execution:
 # For local execution you need to:
 - Clone the project